 Both of our examples of thriving civic life have relied heavily on subsidies: mass participation in civic life was subsidized by employers, and campus civic life is subsidized by mandatory fees.
-To pursue and allocate these external subsidies for participating communities, the second institution we need for civic life in cyberspace is a league of clubs.
-Since the clubs will vary in how effective they are at securing external subsidies, the League will be governed by its members based on the size of their stake in the League.
-This contrast with the Coalition is why both institutions have a role to play in cultivating civic life in cyberspace.
+To pursue and allocate these external subsidies for participating communities, the second institution we need for civic life in cyberspace is a league of communities.
+Since the communities will vary in how effective they are at securing external subsidies, the League will be governed by its members based on the size of their stake in the League.
+This contrast with the Council is why both institutions have a role to play in cultivating civic life in cyberspace.

 One traditional type of subsidy is the corporate sponsorships that civic associations often earn from businesses in their communities.
-By cooperating in the League, clubs will potentially earn larger sponsorships from bigger brands than they would be able to independently.
+By cooperating within the League, communities will potentially earn larger sponsorships from bigger brands than they would be able to independently.
 Sports leagues are the inspiration for this model: they are exceptionally successful at securing “subsidies” (revenue from sponsorships and ads) both collectively at the league level, and individually at the team level.

 A newer form of subsidy that has shown incredible promise is the subsidy model that powers the Bitcoin network.
 The fees that Bitcoin users pay to send transactions don’t come close to funding the operations of the network.
 Instead, the network issues new bitcoins to reward the miners who operate the network.
 These new bitcoins are the “block rewards,” and have recently been about 60 times the value of the fees on the network.
 The people who hold on to bitcoins have opted into a system that they know will dilute their holdings over time to fund this subsidy.

 This subsidy model can be generalized with a new currency and applied to civic associations.
-The League will help to share this subsidy between members rather than each club needing to maintain their own subsidy system.
+The League will help to share this subsidy between members rather than each community needing to maintain their own subsidy system.
 If this model can subsidize contributions at a multiple of the contributions that are flowing in, then there’s no downside to sharing the subsidy system between communities.
 Each community can be allocated a share of the subsidy budget based on their share of the contributions to the league, but constrained by the size of their stake in the League.
 Communities can be stronger together than they would be if they went their own way.